google-code-export/los-cocos/branches/b_sphinx/README_branch_b_sphinx.txt

 not see it until the window is created.
 Commited r1263

-# refactor flag a sphinx run with sys.is_cocos_sphinx instead of sys.is_epydoc
+# refactor: flag a sphinx run with sys.is_cocos_sphinx instead of sys.is_epydoc
 This allows to use stock pyglet while autodoc, not the pyglet is_epydoc version.
 Also changed the point where the flag is set.
 Commited r1264

+# fix warning api_reference not in any toctree
+Replaced a direct link in doc/index to document api_reference with a toctree Committed r1265